microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/03_Performance.md

     SET NOCOUNT OFF
     GO
     ```
-    The script will ensure the database is in a compatability mode that is less than 150 so Intelligent Query Processing will NOT be enabled.
+    The script will ensure the database is in a compatibility mode that is less than 150 so Intelligent Query Processing will NOT be enabled.
 The script also turns off rowcount messages to be returned to the client to reduce network traffic for this test.
 Then the script executes the stored procedure.
-Notice the sytnax of **GO 25**.
+Notice the syntax of **GO 25**.
 This is a client tool tip that says to run the batch 25 times (avoids having to construct a loop)

     Click the Run button to execute the script to observe the results.
-Choose the connection you created for the SQL Server container and click Connect.
+Choose the connection by clicking on the IP,PORT you created for the SQL Server container and click Connect.

     You will see while the query is executing in the bottom status bar the current elapsed execution time, the server connection details, a status of **Executing Query**, and number of rows being returned to the client.